 Here you see a very ancient plant species is a Dracaena cubensis, one of the Cuban endemic plants you’ll come across in the Baracoa region.

 Now, let’s get back to our birds.
 This lovely acrobat here is endemic of Eastern Cuba – the Oriente Warbler (Teretistri fornsi).
 Its name in Spanish?
 Pechero.
 It measures 5.25 inches, lives in forests and thickets from sea level to high mountains and has highly variable foraging habits.

-Now check out this Stripe-headed Tanager (Spindalis zena), native to Cuba, the Bahamas, the Greater Antilles, Grand Cayman and Cozumel.
+Now check out this Western Spindalis (Spindalis zena pretrei), formerly called Stripe-headed Tanager, native to Cuba, the Bahamas, the Greater Antilles, Grand Cayman and Cozumel.
+We show you here the Cuban endemic subspecies.
 If you are talking to a Cuban in Spanish, you should call this bird cabrero.
 The male is a riot of bright colours.
 Here you see a cabrero couple on a Cuban pine tree.
 Adults measure 6 inches, they build their nests on high branches and eat fruit, seeds and small insects.

 Shifting landscapes at Loma de Piedra trail

 The type of soil changes as you pursue your hike – and so does the vegetation.
 Colourful flowers dot the trail.
 This red beauty is a Euphorbia helenae, called by Cubans jazmín del pinar (literally: pine tree forest jasmine).